Atorudibo-Seth1/Restaurant-Sales/README.md

 Order patterns indicate mid-week days, particularly Wednesday - experience the highest order volumes, while Friday sees a slight dip.
 Additionally, most customer activity is concentrated between **12 PM** and **2 PM** and again between **5 PM** and **7 PM**, aligning with lunch and dinner hours.

-Large-sized pizzas drive the highest revenue amongst all categories.
-Classic leads all categories in revenue, quantity and order count
+Large-sized pizzas are the primary revenue drivers across all categories, contributing the most to total sales.

 While average order values (AOV) remain steady across most offerings, niche pizzas like The Greek command higher AOVs while maintaining a sizable revenue share.